TutshillTornados/Bangazon_Terminal_Interface/README.md

 git clone https://github.com/TutshillTornados/Bangazon_Terminal_Interface.git
 cd Bangazon_Terminal_Interface
 ```
-If you would like to run this api on your local machine, these installation tips are a helpful quick start.
+If you would like to run this app on your local machine, these installation tips are a helpful quick start.

 ### Install